WSU-kduncan/cicd-3120-jaysstewart/README.md

 - open browser and type "localhost:port"
 # pt2
 ## Create DockerHub public repo
-- creat docker hub account, and create a public repo on the account
+- go to dockerhub.com create docker hub account, and create a public repo on the account
 ## How to authenticate with DockerHub via CLI using DockHub credentials
 - docker login -u="${DOCKER_USERNAME}" -p="${DOCKER_PASSWORD}"
 ## Configure Github Secrets